Rashmeet09/myWebPage/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a Computer Science Ph.D. student working with [Dr. Siddharth Srivastava](https://www.public.asu.edu/~ssriva43/) in the [School of Computing and Augmented Intelligence](https://scai.engineering.asu.edu/) at [Arizona State University](https://www.asu.edu/).
 I'm a member of the [Autonomous Agents and Intelligent Robots (AAIR)](https://aair-lab.github.io/) research group.
-I primarily research Reinforcement Learning in Artificial Intelligence principles with the goal of building efficient autonomous sequential decision-making systems.
+I primarily study Reinforcement Learning (RL) with the goal of building efficient autonomous sequential decision-making systems that solve long-horizon problems.
 Currently, I am focussed on automatically synthesizing temporal and state abstractions for transfer in RL and interleaving planning with RL.